-Christoph Weinert is a research assistant at the Chair of Business Informatics, in particular Information Systems in Service Industries, at the Otto-Friedrich University of Bamberg.
-He works in the research project "Centre for Human Resources Information Systems" (CHRIS).
-Within the CHRIS project, Mr. Weinert is concerned with the use of information systems to support tasks in human resources management and is author and co-author of the study series "Recruiting Trends" and "Application Practice".
+Christoph Weinert studied Information Systems at the University of Bamberg.
+He was a research assistant at the Chair of Information Systems and Service from 2013 to 2018.
+Since then, he has been working in the research project "Centre for Human Resources Information Systems" (CHRIS).
+Within the CHRIS project, Dr. Weinert deals with the use of information systems to support human resources tasks and was, among other things, head of the study series "Recruiting Trends" and "Application Practice".

 He completed his doctorate on "Coping with the dark side of Information technology" in 2018.
 The thesis was awarded the “Kulturpreis Bayern”.
 Since 2019 he is assistant professor at the chair of information systems and services.